Major Division Rules

 - Stealing is permitted and batters can run on a dropped 3rd strike.

 - Every player must play 3 innings on defense and get one at bat in every game.
-Any player who does not must play the first three innings of the next game.
+Any player who does not must start the next game and play three innings in the field before the completion of the fifth inning.

 - Players are exempt from the mandatory 3 innings if they show up after 1 completed inning.
 Managers need to record what time and inning a late players shows up in the official scorebook.